Turkish high-speed YHT train

 Ankara to Izmir

 You can make this journey by day or night.
-A comfortable direct sleeper train links Ankara with Izmir overnight, with 1 & 2 bed sleepers, see the TVS2000 sleeper photos.
-Or you travel by day, using a high-speed YHT train between Ankara & Eskisehir and the Ege Express between Eskisehir & Izmir.
+A comfortable sleeper train links Ankara with Izmir every night with 1 & 2 bed sleepers, see the TVS2000 sleeper photos.
+Or you can travel by day, using a high-speed YHT train between Ankara & Eskisehir and the Ege Express between Eskisehir & Izmir.

 Ankara ► Izmir